 The irreversible component of airflow limitation is the end result of inflammation, fibrosis and remodelling of peripheral airways.
 Airflow limitation leads to non-homogeneous ventilation, while alveolar wall destruction and changes in pulmonary vessels reduce the surface area available for gas exchange.
 In advanced COPD there is a severe mismatching of ventilation and perfusion leading to hypoxaemia.
 Hypercapnia is a late manifestation and is caused by a reduction in ventilatory drive.
-Pulmonary hypertension and cor pulmonale are also late manifestations, and reflect pulmonary vasoconstriction due to hypoxia in poorly ventilated lung, vasoconstrictor peptides produced by inflammatory cells and vascular remodelling (Global Initiative for Chronic Obstructive Lung Disease 2017).
+Pulmonary hypertension and cor pulmonale are also late manifestations, and reflect pulmonary vasoconstriction due to hypoxia in poorly ventilated lung, vasoconstrictor peptides produced by inflammatory cells and vascular remodelling.
 The clinical features and pathophysiology of COPD can overlap with asthma, as most COPD patients have some reversibility of airflow limitation with bronchodilators.
 The follow up of a cohort of children aged 10 to 16 initially recruited in 1964 demonstrated that childhood participants who had wheezy bronchitis (n=53) and asthma (n=38) had an increased risk (OR 1.81 and 6.37 respectively) of COPD by mean age of 61, compared to cohort controls (n=239).
 Multivariate analysis details of adjustment for smoking were not provided (Tagiyeva 2016).
 A meta-analysis of six prospective cohort studies following children with or without wheezing into adulthood found an association between childhood atopic wheezing and prevalence of COPD in adulthood (RR 5.307, 95% CI 1.033 to 27.271, P=0.046) (Ma 2018).
 By contrast, some non-smokers with chronic asthma develop irreversible airway narrowing.
-The overlap between chronic bronchitis, emphysema and asthma and their relationship to airflow obstruction and COPD are illustrated in Figure 1.
-This proportional Venn diagram presents data from the Wellington Respiratory Survey which recruited subjects over the age of 50 and invited them to have detailed lung function testing and chest CT scans (Marsh 2008).
+The overlap between chronic bronchitis, emphysema and asthma and their relationship to airflow limitation and COPD are illustrated in Figure 1.
+This proportional Venn diagram presents data from the Wellington Respiratory Survey which recruited participants over the age of 50 and invited them to have detailed lung function testing and chest CT scans (Marsh 2008).
 It can be seen that almost all patients with both chronic bronchitis and emphysema meet the GOLD definition of COPD, as do most with both chronic bronchitis and asthma Patients with chronic bronchiolitis, bronchiectasis and cystic fibrosis may also present with similar symptoms and partially reversible airflow limitation.